palburtus/node_poc/README.md

 # NodeJS POC Project
 A NodeJS project designed to learn the ins and outs of NodeJS.
+It is an attempt to create a "For Dummies" tutorial on getting setup.
+I will attempt to explain at least a a high level everything (what jQuery is used for being somewhat of a prime example).

 This project will be used to learn NodeJS.
 Target audience is developers who have used other Web Development frameworks, namely .NET MVC / API v2.